 It seems the dairy industry objected to the word “butter” being used for anything other than the dairy product.
 In response, legislation was passed requiring peanut butter to be called “Peanut Paste”.
 South Australia and Western Australia introduced a similar requirement, but in New South Wales, Victoria and Tasmania “Peanut Butter” remained in use.

 This argument is spurious.
-In fact, our own Aussie Sanitarium company was the first company in the world to produce peanut butter commercially.
+In fact, our own Aussie Sanitarium company was among the first companies in the world to produce peanut butter commercially.
 And it was known by that name well into the 20th century, presumably until the powerful dairy lobby started objecting.

-Peanut butter wasn’t the only product they targeted.
+It wasn’t the only product the dairy farmers targeted.
 They also objected to Copha, made from coconut oil, and originally called coco butter.
 And then there was margarine which, for many years, could not be coloured yellow thanks to dairy industry pressure.
 At least we didn’t go as far as New Zealand, where the sale of margarine was totally banned from 1908 to 1974 – unless you had a doctor’s prescription.

 It’s unclear whether the peanut butter laws were repealed or whether they just stopped being enforced.
 They had certainly caused pain to manufacturers, who had to produce alternative packaging for the “paste” states.
 Many people still refer to “peanut paste” in those states, although it seems that from about the 1950s peanut butter started to become more accepted nationwide.